 - Neural Net Learner: Predicted Landscape.
 The neural net learner visualizer produces a plot showing 1D cross sections of the predicted cost about the point with the best recorded cost, just as the Gaussian learner visualizer does.
 The main difference is that the neural net learner will actually produce multiple instances of this kind of plot.
 The first few show the results predicted by each of the independent neural nets.
-The last one shows the average of the costs predicted by each independent neural net, as well as dashed lines showing the maximum and minimum values predicted by any neural net for each point. - Neural Net Learner: Cost Surface.
+The last one shows the average of the costs predicted by each independent neural net, as well as dashed lines showing the maximum and minimum values predicted by any neural net for each point.
+If a trust region was specified, then markers indicating the upper and lower limits of the trust region for each parameter will also be displayed in the plot. - Neural Net Learner: Cost Surface.
 This plot is only generated if the optimization had two parameters.
 It plots the predicted cost landscape as a surface in a 3D space where the x and y axes are the optimization parameters and the z axis shows the predicted cost. - Neural Net Learner: Cost Surface Density.
 This plot is also only generated if the optimization had two parameters.
 It shows the same data as the cost surface plot, except that the predicted cost is plotted using a color scale rather than using a third dimension. - Neural Net Learner: Loss vs Epoch.
 While fitting the neural nets their loss is calculated, which is a measure of how well the predicted cost fits the measured values.
 In M-LOOP this is measured as the mean of the square of the deviation between the predicted and measured values, plus a contribution from the regularization loss which is used to reduce overfitting.
 Each neural net records its loss every ten training epochs.
 This plot displays those recorded losses.
 Note that an "epoch" here is not the same as a run of the experiment.
 One epoch corresponds to one iteration over the full data set while fitting a neural net.
 Generally the fitting routine will go through many epochs during one fit, and the number of epochs per fit will vary. - Neural Net Learner: Regularization History.
 The neural nets use L2 regularization to smooth their predicted landscapes in an attempt to avoid overfitting the data.
 The strength of the regularization is set by the regularization coefficient, which is a hyperparameter that is tuned during the optimization if update\hyperparameters is set to True.
 Generally larger regularization coefficient values force the landscape to be smoother while smaller values allow it to vary more quickly.
 A value too large can lead to underfitting while a value too small can lead to overfitting.
 The ideal regularization coefficient value will depend on many factors, such as the shape of the actual cost landscape, the SNR of the measured costs, and even the number of measured costs.
 This method plots the initial regularization coefficient value and the optimal values found for the regularization coefficient when performing the hyperparameter tuning.
 One curve showing the history of values used for the regularization coefficient is plotted for each neural net.
 If update\hyperparameters was set to False during the optimization, then only the initial default value will be plotted.